fireundubh/playwithfire/kingdomcome/tbl-file-format.md

 [&larr; Kingdom Come](/kingdomcome)

-If you want to see more resources like this, [become a Patreon supporter!](https://www.patreon.com/fireundubh)

 # TBL File Format
 _This information was mirrored from the Nexus Wiki, contributed by Bodowens86, with some additions._